EvanHahn/iterpal/README.md

 // => [4, 16, 36]
 ```

-:warning: This library is [licensed with GPL3](https://github.com/EvanHahn/iterpal/blob/master/LICENSE.txt), so you can't use it with closed-source projects.
+:warning: This library is [licensed with GPL3](https://github.com/EvanHahn/iterpal/blob/master/LICENSE.txt), so keep that in mind.

 ## API docs